 However, there are only limited areas available to perform artificial replenishment of groundwater because of the geology and existing infrastructure in the WRD Service Area.
-These recharge facilities are shown on Figure 6-17 and include the spreading grounds in the Montebello Forebay and the three seawater barrier injection well projects along the coast.
-In addition, WRD utilizes a tool known as In-Lieu Replenishment, which provides an incentive for pumpers to turn off their pumps and take imported water In-lieu of groundwater in areas that are difficult to replenish by other methods.
+These recharge facilities are shown on Figure 6-17 and include the spreading grounds in the Montebello Forebay, the three seawater barrier injection well projects along the coast, and the upcoming Albert Robles Center for Water Recycling and Environmental Learning (ARC), formerly known as GRIP.
+In addition, WRD utilizes a tool known as In-

+Lieu Replenishment, which provides an incentive for pumpers to turn off their pumps and take imported water In-lieu of groundwater in areas that are difficult to replenish by other methods.
 By not pumping groundwater they help to restore water levels in that area.
-Since 1959, WRD and others have utilized these 3 groundwater management tools to replenish nearly 7.3 million AF of imported and recycled water to the depleted Basins for the benefit of all groundwater users in these areas.
+Since 1959, WRD and others have utilized these groundwater management tools to replenish 7.5 million AF (2.4 trillion gallons) of imported, recycled, and Make-up water to the depleted Basins for the benefit of all groundwater users in these areas.